hachyderm/community/usage-docs/README.md

 Specifically the following are not tolerated:

 * Causing intentional injury or threatening to do so
-* Any form of harrassment
+* Any form of harassment
 * Any form of stalking
 * Behaviors that result in emotional distress or fear
 * Encouraging violent behavior